Laurie Spiegel: Career

 Best known for her use of algorithmic composition techniques, Spiegel worked with Buchla and Electronic Music Laboratories synthesizers and digital systems including Bell Labs' GROOVE system (1973–1978), the Bell Labs Digital Synthesizer (1977), the alphaSyntauri synthesizer system for the Apple II computer (1978–1981), and the McLeyvier (1981–1985).
-In various pieces, Spiegel has used musical algorithms to simulate natural phenomena, emulate tonal harmony rules of earlier musical eras, and sonically represent large data sets.
-In her piece Viroid, for example, she used the genetic code of a simple organism to determine the pitches produced by a synthesizer.
-In her 1977 piece Improvisation on a Concerto Generator, she used an algorithm designed to replicate Bach's "chorale-style harmonic progressions."
-Spiegel views algorithmic music as a natural extension to the rule-based systems of traditional Western music, such as counterpoint and voice-leading, and her ultimate goal in using such techniques is to automate logical musical tasks so that she can "focus more completely on the aspects of music that I cannot reduce to logic."
+In various pieces, Spiegel has used musical algorithms to simulate natural phenomena, emulate tonal harmony rules, and sonically represent large data sets.
+In her piece Viroid, she used the genetic code of a simple organism to determine the pitches produced by a synthesizer.
+In her 1977 piece Improvisation on a Concerto Generator, she used an algorithm designed to replicate Johann Sebastian Bach's "chorale-style harmonic progressions."
+Spiegel views algorithmic music as a natural extension to the rule-based systems of traditional Western music, such as counterpoint and voice leading, and her ultimate goal in using such techniques is to automate logical musical tasks in order to "focus more completely on the aspects of music that I cannot reduce to logic."

-Many of Spiegel's non-algorithmic compositions also use algorithm-like rules, and the artist has claimed that defining these rules in computer code was simply a natural next step for her own musical self expression.

-Spiegel's best known and most widely used software was Music Mouse (1986), a self-described "intelligent instrument" for Macintosh, Amiga, and Atari computers.
+Spiegel's best known and most widely-used software is the interactive MIDI sequencer Music Mouse, an "intelligent instrument" controlled by a computer mouse and keyboard that was first released in 1986 for Macintosh, Amiga, and Atari computers.
 In addition to improvisations using this software, Spiegel composed several works using Music Mouse including "Cavis muris" in 1986, "Three Sonic Spaces" in 1989, and "Sound Zones" in 1990.
-She continued to update the program through Macintosh OS 9, and as of 2012, it remained available for purchase or demo download from her Web site.
+In 2026, Spiegel rereleased Music Mouse for contemporary operating systems in partnership with Eventide, Inc.